coltoneshaw/CS-Repro-Mattermost/README.md

 ## Commands

 - **`make start` / `make run`**: Initializes the environment.
+- **`make run-all`**: Spins up all environment containers with the database replicas and Mattermost HA.
+- You must run `make run` before running the below:
-- **`make start-replica`**: Launches the environment with replicas.
+  - **`make run-db-replica`**: Launches the environment with replicas.
 Ideal for adding replicas to an existing setup or initializing with replicas from the get-go.
+  - **`make run-mm-replica`: Launches an additional Mattermost node and enables HA.
 - **`make backup-keycloak`**: Generates a backup of the current Keycloak setup in the files directory.
 Useful for infrequent backups.
 - **`make restore-keycloak`**: Restores Keycloak data from an existing backup.
 Ensure `./volumes/keycloak` is cleared before restoration.
 - **`make stop`**: Halts all running containers.